victor-yn/realm-ready/README.md

 # Realm Ready

 This repo covers a basic ready-to-go implementation of RealmSwift in the iOS-starter-kit.

-The main purpose is to offer a fast -yet efficient- implementation of the persistance feature in the starter kit; for any further informations, please check the [official Realm Documentation](https://www.realm.io/docs/swift/latest/).
+The main purpose is to offer a fast -yet efficient- implementation of the persistance feature in the starter kit; for any further information, please check the [official Realm Documentation](https://www.realm.io/docs/swift/latest/).

 ## Installation